Ashok-reddy340/Ashok-reddy340/README.md

 <h4 align="left" >I'm 23-year-old boy on an intention to enhance as a successful java  developer.
 I love building  web applications and mobile apps . looking to solve real-world problems🌏.
 I'm passionate about making open-source more accessible,I have proved my superiority in Back-End technologies. </h4>

 - 🔭 I’m currently working on building and stunning Ecommerce websites using JAVA and SpringBoot
-- 🌱 I’m currently learning Ecthical Hacking
+- 🌱 I’m currently learning Ethical Hacking
 - 🤔 I’m looking for help with Back-end and Cyber Security.
 - Backend Development : Java , Python
 - DataBase Managment : Sql, MySql, Oracle...